The DISABLE procedure is used to disable programs and jobs.

 Considerations

-Disabling an already disabled object does not result in an error.
+Disabling an already disabled object does not return an error.

-The force option identifies dependencies without altering the dependent objects.
+The force option identifies dependencies without changing the dependent objects.

 Disabling a job means that, although the job's metadata exists, it should not be processed or executed.
-When a job is disabled, its state in the job queue changes to disabled.
-If force is set to FALSE and the job is currently running, an error is returned.
+When a job is disabled, its state in the job queue will change to disabled.
+If force is set to FALSE and the job is currently running, an error will be returned.
 If force is set to TRUE, the job will be disabled, but the currently running instance is allowed to complete.

-When a program is disabled, its status becomes disabled.
-A disabled program means that, although the metadata still exists, any jobs pointing to it cannot run.
-If force is set to FALSE, no jobs can reference the program; otherwise, an error will occur.
+When a program is disabled, its state becomes disabled.
+A disabled program means that, although the metadata still exists, any jobs pointing to it cannot be executed.
+If force is set to FALSE, no jobs can reference the program, otherwise an error will occur.
 If force is set to TRUE, jobs pointing to the program will not be disabled because their program becomes invalid, and they will fail.
-Running jobs pointing to the program are not affected by the DISABLE call and can continue running.
+Running jobs pointing to the program are not affected by the DISABLE call and can continue to run.
 When a program is disabled, the parameters related to the program are not affected.

 Examples